najibghadri/lodgify/README.md

 - The expandable rows and the progressbar are custom components using animations
 - Used an efficient calculation algorithm and unit tested it

+## extras
+- The UI smartly closes a group if it's done and opens the next not completed group.
+This behaviour can be improved however.

 ## improvement notes

 - Use local fonts and remove `google_fonts` in production